Yuppiechef

 Yuppiechef is a South African retailer of kitchen and homeware products, based in Cape Town.
+Founded in 2006, the company has been wholly-owned by major South African retailer Mr Price Group since 2021.

+History

 Originally run from Smith's home, Yuppiechef was one of a few experimental e-commerce projects initiated by the co-founders, who were running a web development agency at the time.

+The idea for the business originated from cooking shows and international travel.
+Smith and Dryden noticed that many of the kitchen tools and brands featured overseas weren't very accessible to South Africans.
+Instead of competing on price, Yuppiechef decided to focus on specialized products that couldn't be easily sourced elsewhere.

-Initially, the first Yuppiechef deliveries were packed and shipped from Smith's lounge.
+Yuppiechef launched with just 32 products, and deliveries were initially packed and shipped from Smith's lounge, at his home in Plumstead, Cape Town.

 In June 2008, Paul Galatis, a high school friend of Smith's, joined the company as its third partner and assumed the role of Marketing Director.

-In 2010 Yuppiechef won a gold Loerie and gained significant media attention through guerrilla marketing that made use of a national marketing campaign by retailer Woolworths called ‘Woolies Lovebirds’.
+In 2010, Yuppiechef won a gold Loerie and gained media attention for a campaign that made use of a national marketing campaign by the retailer Woolworths called "Woolies Lovebirds".
 A misspelled URL on Woolworth's marketing material, allowed them to register the URL, and post a ransom note asking that Woolworths match any donations by Yuppiechef's customers to a local charity they supported at the time.

-Known for their handwritten cards and fanatical customer following, Yuppiechef is considered one of the pioneers of e-commerce in South Africa and was named the best eCommerce store in South Africa from 2010 through 2015.
+Known for including handwritten cards with deliveries, Yuppiechef established and early presence in the South African e-commerce sector.
+The company was named the best eCommerce store in South Africa annually from 2010 through 2015.

-Twelve years after starting its online store, Yuppiechef opened its first brick & mortar stores in Cape Town and Johannesburg.
+12 years after starting its online store, Yuppiechef opened its first brick & mortar stores in Cape Town and Johannesburg.
 In October 2017, the first of their physical retail stores was launched.
 The company has subsequently opened two more stores in Cape Town.
-Yuppiechef is now headquartered in Westlake Business Park, from where they also operate a store.
+Yuppiechef's headquarters in Westlake Business Park also contains a store.

-Yuppiechef was sold to major South African retail chain Mr Price Group in 2021, for an undisclosed amount.
+Yuppiechef was sold to major South African retail chain Mr Price Group in 2021, in a deal valued at around R470 million.
+The company's founders remained with Yuppiechef for a year, before leaving in 2022.

+Operations

+As of June 2026, Yuppiechef retails online, and operates a total of 25 physical stores, across multiple of South Africa's major cities.